Foom

 Models that maximize business performance in realistic role-play scenarios are also more likely to inflict harms.

-lock-1 By Mordechai Rorvig 12 Dec 2025
+By Mordechai Rorvig 12 Dec 2025

 Analysis